Piyush0100/DSA-2month_rev/README.md

 # DSA-2month_rev
-Hi this is Piyush,And as of today i begin my 2 month DSA revision journey from scratch.<br>
+Hi this is Piyush , and as of today i begin my 2 month DSA revision journey from scratch.<br>
-I will be posting what i have learnt daily on this repo,startin today (26-7-2025).<br>
+I will be posting what i have learnt daily on this repo.<br>
-This will be a way for me to document my progress and my consistency for learning.
+This will be a way for me to document my progress and my consistency and eagerness for learning.